 Beyond drowning, exposure to aquatic environments can result in health conditions that are not seen elsewhere; the most tested of these are decompression sickness, nitrogen narcosis, and "squeeze" injuries.

-Decompression sickness "The Bends" occurs when a SCUBA diver descends to a significant depth and is forced to surface without appropriate "decompression stops" to allow for nitrogen that dissolves in the blood under high pressure to naturally and slowly percolate out fo the blood.
-This results in gas bubbles forming in the circulation and joints causing an incredibly painful and potentially life-threatening respiratory distress.
+Decompression sickness "The Bends" occurs when a SCUBA diver descends to a significant depth and is forced to surface without appropriate decompression stops to allow for nitrogen that dissolves in the blood under high pressure to naturally and slowly percolate out of the blood.
+This results in gas bubbles forming in the circulation and joints causing an incredibly painful arthralgias and potentially life-threatening respiratory distress.

-Nitrogen narcosis results in some individuals when SCUBA diving with a mix of gas in their air tanks that has a high percentage of nitrogen.
+Nitrogen narcosis Results from a mix of gas in air tanks that has a high percentage of nitrogen.
 The symptoms of nitrogen narcosis are largely identical to alcohol intoxication.
 The management of this condition is limited to the application of oxygen and ruling out the presence of decompression sickness.